shaidyadvice/shaidyadvice.github.io/bestball-work.md

 ---
 layout: page
-title: Sim-driven Best Ball tool
+title: Sim-driven best ball tool
 subtitle: The Legendary Upside Sidekick
 ---

-I started playing Best Ball seriously in 2023.
+I started playing best ball seriously in 2023.
 To be honest, it started as a way to shift some tax liability because I’d had an amazing DFS year.
-Best Ball seemed like a way I could pay entry fees in one tax year, but earn winnings in the following year.
+Best ball seemed like a way I could pay entry fees in one tax year, but earn winnings in the following year.

-However, Best Ball quickly became just as interesting to me as DFS.
+However, best ball quickly became just as interesting to me as DFS.
 Part of its charm is that it’s a less-developed space than DFS, so I think there’s still more edge out there for smart players.

 ***